How long will it take to complete the program?

 Is financial assistance available?

 Students applying for financial aid administered by Saint Joseph’s University must file the Free Application for Federal Student Aid (FAFSA).
 In order to be eligible for federal financial assistance, the applicant must be enrolled on a half-time basis (at least 6 credits per semester) and be a citizen of the United States or have permanent resident status.
-Stafford Loans are available through the University's Financial Assistance Office.
-Students are encouraged to visit the Office of Financial Assistance Web site for current information pertaining to applying for aid.
+Information on Federal Direct Stafford Loans is available through through Hawk Central.
+Students are encouraged to visit the Student Records and Financial Services web site for current information pertaining to applying for aid.

 Are graduate assistantships available?